knowledgecode/WebSocket-for-Android/README.md

 | 4.4.2 (API 19) | ✓           | ✓            | ✓            | ✓              |

 #### Notes
- - The WSS protocol is now available on 2.3 or higher
+ - The WSS protocol is now available on 2.3 or higher (SSLv3 is not supported.
+TLS only.)
  - 3.x devices are not supported (maybe work, but not tested).
  - The WebView has officially supported WebSockets since 4.4 (KitKat).
 Therefore this plugin is not used on those devices by default.